 Staying up to date on your case and visiting with your child while in prison

-Don’t let being incarcerated be an excuse to keep from being up to date.
-When documents are mailed to you and you need to be able to read through that documentation.
+Don't let being incarcerated be an excuse to keep from being updated.
+When documents are mailed to you, you need to read through that documentation.
 You should also ask your caseworker if it is possible to see your child.
-If your being in prison has nothing to do with the case and you offer no threat of harm to your child it is likely that you will be allowed to visit your child on a limited basis.
+If your being in prison has nothing to do with the case and you offer no threat of harm to your child, you will likely be allowed to visit your child on a limited basis.
 Your being in prison should not in and of itself limit your ability to see your child.

-You should take any classes made available to you in prison in order to increase your chances of being awarded visitation time.
-There are parenting skills courses that help you with issues like conflict resolution, dealing with stress and teach you age-appropriate methods of discipline.
+It would help if you took any classes made available to you in prison to increase your chances of being awarded visitation time.
+There are parenting skills courses that help you with issues like conflict resolution, dealing with stress, and teaching you age-appropriate methods of discipline.

 Terminating your parental rights while in jail

-It is possible that your parental rights may be terminated as a result of your being incarcerated.
-Yes, it is enough to simply be behind bars during an investigation.
-If your crime involved harming a child the odds of having your parental rights terminated in the present CPS case go up considerably.
-If your prison term is longer than two years then you may have a termination suit on your hands as a result of the CPS case.
+Your parental rights may be terminated as a result of your being incarcerated.
+Yes, it is enough to be behind bars during an investigation.
+If your crime involved harming a child, the odds of having your parental rights terminated in the present CPS case go up considerably.
+If your prison term is longer than two years, you may have a termination suit on your hands due to the CPS case.

 Whatever the court decides to do, it must do so after determining that it is in the best interests of your child.